-Note 7 - Paycheck Protection Program
+Note 9 - Paycheck Protection Program

-On May 1, 2020, the Conservancy received loan proceeds in the amount of \$64,240 under the Paycheck Protection Program ("PPP").
+On February 12, 2021, and May 1, 2020, the Conservancy received loan proceeds in the amounts of \$63,117 and \$64,240, respectively, under the Paycheck Protection Program ("PPP").
 Established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), the PPP provides for loans to qualifying entities in amounts up to 2.5 times the entity's average monthly payroll expenses.
 PPP loans and accrued interest are forgivable after a "covered period" (8 or 24 weeks) as long as the borrower maintains its payroll levels and uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities.
 The forgiveness amount will be reduced if the borrower terminates employees or reduces salaries during the covered period.